tc39/notes/es8/2017-11/nov-30.md

 KCL: Good point

-AKN: This uses a lot of syntactic space, in a limited area.
+AK: This uses a lot of syntactic space, in a limited area.
 I would've allowed things like the decoration of objects for that, given that we already have a way to do this.

 KCL: This finds utility in a variety of places, including arguments; this makes it significantly useful to make sense to use this space.

-AKN: I disagree with the intuition that these are similar.
+AK: I disagree with the intuition that these are similar.
 I think sealing arguments are better done by type systems, and maybe if statements at runtime.
 I'm sort of opposed to using up this syntactic space when we could be using it for something new.

 DH: The comparison to rest/spread is interesting.
 Unlike rest/spread, this creates a sort of combinatorial explosion.
 This increases the decision space--will we have the hash wars next, among people who are debating whether you should use hash everywhere?
 This comes at a big cost for the jobs of programmers and the ecosystem to figure out what the preferred style.
 We end up not resolving them, just getting factions.
 I agree on the motivations, but I'm stuck on the cost.